Accreditation of our Veterinary Program

 What did we learn from the previous process?

 We learnt a great deal from the previous accreditation process, which resulted in SLU being without accreditation for a period.
-This time, we will be placing a lot of focus on the internal preparatory process, where we will work with our self-evaluation report in a completely different way.
+This time, we placed a lot of focus on the internal preparatory process, where we worked with our self-evaluation report in a completely different way.

 University management will receive regular information about the process.
 The work group will continually consult with faculty management on how to rectify any shortcomings that come to light.